 The aspects of personality (according to MBTI), and the options for each letter, are:

-- How you interact with the world: Extrovert (E) or Introvert (I)
+- How you interact with the world and what energizes you: Extrovert (E) or Introvert (I)

-- How you deal with new information: Sensing (S) or Intuition (N)
+- How you take in new information: Sensing (S) or Intuition (N)

 - How you make decisions: Thinking (T) or Feeling (F)

 - How you approach planning: Judging (J) or Perceiving (P)

 Knowing your personality type is not about putting you in a box, or determining how you will always behave under all circumstances and situations.
 However, it's helpful in understanding how you see the world, make decisions, and interact with others.
 It can help you understand why you do things the way you do, say the things you say, and think the way you think.
 Knowing your personality type can be a tool for all kinds of self-improvement and for helping you achieve the things you want to do.

 How do I know if I'm an INFJ?